CumulusNetworks/docs/content/cumulus-netq-40/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Credential-Management.md

 {{<notice tip>}}

 The default credentials for Cumulus Linux have changed from *cumulus/CumulusLinux!* to *cumulus/cumulus* for releases 4.2 and later.
-For details, read {{<exlink url="https://docs.cumulusnetworks.com/cumulus-linux-42/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts/" text="Cumulus Linux User Accounts">}}.
+For details, read [Cumulus Linux User Accounts]({{<ref "cumulus-linux-43/System-Configuration/Authentication-Authorization-and-Accounting/User-Accounts">}}).

 {{</notice>}}